Rei-SwitchBot/faq/en-us/Keypad Vision.md

 ---
-### How to Add the Suika Transportation Card to SwitchBot Keypad Vision (Only for Japan)
+### How to Add the Suica Transportation Card to SwitchBot Keypad Vision (Only for Japan)

 Physical transportation card
 Launch SwitchBot App and log in.